Kurento/kurento/source/user/installation.rst

    sudo apt-get update
    sudo apt-get install kurento-media-server-6.0

 At this point, Kurento Media Server has been installed.
-The server includes service files which integrate with the Ubuntu init system, so you can use the following commands to start and stop it (respectively):
+The server includes service files which integrate with the Ubuntu init system, so you can use the following commands to start and stop it:

 .. code-block:: bash